halflife1bv/Laplace.js/README.md

 # Laplace.js
-An attempt to recreate the Monmusu Quest!'s Discord server bot Laplace for Confederacy of Monmusu.
+An attempt to recreate the Monmusu Quest!
+Discord server's "Laplace" bot, using JavaScript / Discord.js, for the Confederacy of Monmusu Discord server.

+# Planned Features
+-> Commands